Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 ## Async support

-* DO require  Pyhon 3.5.3 for async support.
+* DO require  Python 3.5.3 for async support.

 * DO use the async/await keywords.